daria-serkova/aws-cdk/audit-services/README.md

 9. Scales with organizational data growth to maintain consistent monitoring of backup and recovery processes.
 10. Improves overall data protection strategy by identifying and addressing potential weaknesses.

-## Technology Stack
+## Summary

-The AWS Serverless Audit Solution is built using a variety of AWS services and serverless technologies to provide a comprehensive and efficient auditing framework:
+This repository focuses on implementing Cloud Serverless Audit Solutions using the AWS technology stack.
+It provides a detailed architecture and code examples tailored for AWS services, enabling scalable, automated, and real-time auditing across various business scenarios.

+However, the principles and methodologies outlined here are broadly applicable and can be replicated using similar technologies available in other cloud platforms such as Google Cloud Platform (GCP) and Microsoft Azure.
+Each cloud provider offers equivalent services that can be used to achieve similar auditing and monitoring capabilities.
+For those using GCP or Azure, you can adapt the architecture by leveraging their respective serverless technologies and services to implement a comparable solution.

+This approach ensures flexibility and adaptability, allowing organizations to choose the cloud provider that best fits their needs while maintaining robust auditing and compliance capabilities.